AryanKoundal/website/docs/contents.md

 ## Reading List

-Here, you will find my thoughts on articles, books, videos and other forms of media.
-I also maintain a [Reading List](reading-list) of articles, books, videos, and more which I think are meaningful and insightful.
+Here, you will find my thoughts on articles and books.

 ### Article Summaries
 <!--